Broadband mapping in the United States: Background

 The act's section 106 created a legal framework for the United States Department of Commerce's State Broadband Data and Development Grant Program, but did not fund it.

 The Broadband Technology Opportunities Program (BTOP) was funded as part of the American Recovery and Reinvestment Act of 2009 (known as the "stimulus package") under the Obama administration.
-Funds were allocated by the Commerce department and the National Telecommunications and Information Administration (NTIA) in February 2009.
+Funds were allocated by the Commerce Department and the National Telecommunications and Information Administration (NTIA) in February 2009.

 On April 2, 2009, California's Commissioner Chong testified before the House Subcommittee on Communications, Technology and the Internet, about the California broadband program, and recommended that every state be required to perform broadband mapping in order to have an accurate understanding of its unserved and underserved areas, and not waste American Recovery and Reinvestment Act federal funding for broadband expansion.
 She further recommended that the broadband data be collected at the granular street address level annually in order to get the most accurate data.
 She testified that broadband mapping funds should be fairly allocated among the states, with an eye towards population, density, area, broadband penetration, and state's commitment to broadband.

 The NTIA was to create and release a National Broadband Inventory Map by February 17, 2011.

 In 2009, it was estimated that would be expended to build the nationwide inventory of broadband services map.
 The mapping project was part of a much larger project perhaps involving seven billion dollars for a National Broadband Plan that had, among other goals, bringing high speed Internet service to rural areas.

 State governments such as New Hampshire, North Carolina, and Minnesota attempted broadband maps, as did nations in Africa.

 In Massachusetts, an ARRA grant was supplemented with state funds in 2010 for the Massachusetts Broadband Institute.
 In service of the MassBroadband 123 project to provide universal access statewide, the Institute created the Massachusetts Broadband Map, as of 2011 updated every six months.

+In 2023, the National Telecommunications and Information Administration reported that more than 8.3 million location‑level broadband availability claims were formally challenged during the BEAD program’s verification process, underscoring ongoing concerns about the accuracy of provider‑reported coverage data.